-As you start sending messages to these listservs, please consider the following:
+If you need to send messages through these listservs, please consider the following:

 - Which listserv is appropriate for your message? - Does the subject line accurately reflect the message's content? - Will your message be offensive to your classmates or the alumni and MBA staff on the list? - Do you want to send a response to the whole list or just to the writer of the original message?
-Make sure your ReplyTo line reads accordingly.
+Make sure your "Reply To" line reads accordingly.